isomerpages/moe-yishunsec/_students/Home based Learning.md

 During school operating hours, students should contact the **School-based Helpline** for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.

 * Login SLS using MIMS ID and password.
+* If you forgot MIMS ID or Password please inform your subject teacher or form teacher